polotno-project/polotno-site/docs/server-side.md

   const instance = await createInstance({
     // to create your own API key please go here: https://polotno.dev/cabinet
     key: 'nFA5H9elEytDyPyvKL7T',
+    // you can hide back-link on a paid licence
+    // but it will be good if you can keep it for Polotno project support
+    showCredit: true,
   });

   // load sample json